Somebody to Love (Justin Bieber song): Background

-In a Q&A with Rap-Up, Jonathan Yip of The Stereotypes confirmed that record was originally made for Usher, but things did not go through right with his label.
+In a Q&A with Rap-Up, Jonathan Yip of The Stereotypes confirmed that record was originally made for Usher, but things did not go through right with label management of his.
 According to Yip, Perez Hilton was the one who recommended the song for Bieber, and after that the producers agreed.
-Yip said that Usher's label, Jive Records "wasn't sure what they wanted to do with the record for Usher", so they contacted Bieber's manager, Scooter Braun, and Bieber was able to record the track.
+Yip said that Usher's label, Jive Records, "wasn't sure what they wanted to do with the record for Usher", so they contacted Bieber's manager, Scooter Braun, and Bieber was able to record the track.
 On the remix, Yip commented, "Usher's now back on the record, on the remix, so we can't really complain."
 A variation of the track with slightly different production, featuring Usher as lead vocalist and Bieber as the guest vocalist, is included on a follow-up release to his sixth studio album, titled Versus.
 The Versus version of the song was produced by Benny Blanco.